panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 The stack works as expected, but with one small problem.
 Anyone can modify items array directly because `stack.items` property is exposed.

-That's an issue since it breaks the encapsulation of the stack: normally only `push()` and `pop()` methods should be public, but `stack.items` shouldn't be accessible.
+That's an issue since it breaks the encapsulation of the stack: only `push()` and `pop()` methods should be public, but `stack.items` or any other details shouldn't be accessible.

 Refactor the above stack implementation, using the concept of closure, such that there is no way to access `items` array outside of `createStack()` function scope: